 - Avoiding the rigors of a trial.

 We will consult with you at every phase of the negotiations and help you weigh the pros and cons of accepting an out-of-court settlement.
-It is important to remember that once you accept a settlement offer, you will give up your legal rights for pursuing any further award.
+It is important to remember that once you accept a settlement offer, you will give up your legal rights to pursue any further award.

 How Can I Talk to a Car Accident Lawyer About My Case?

-The success of your court case will depend largely on the knowledge, experience, and skills of your lawyer.
+The success of your court case depends on many factors.
+However, having your lawyer’s knowledge, experience, and skills can help you seek the results you need.
 The right attorney will build a strong case to present in court and work tirelessly to give you the best possible chance of a positive outcome.

-In Florida, the attorneys at the Law Firm of Anidjar & Levine will use their legal knowledge and skills to help you get the settlement you need to protect your future.
-Contact us today at 800-747-3733 to explore your options during a free consultation.
+In Florida, the personal injury attorneys at the Law Offices of Anidjar & Levine will use their legal knowledge and skills to help you get the settlement you need to protect your future.
+Contact us today to explore your options during a free consultation.